hjicks/ga-sd/doc/00-intro.md

 they were pretty confident,
 and had set the following goals for their next release

-- using OO or and memory safe languages
+- using OO and memory safe languages
 - modern built-in database based file systems
 - enhanced security and graphics
 - and many more features